-The Trust produces 5-year budget plans based on future projected student numbers, known budget pressures such as employee costs and undertakes a regular review of staffing to ensure that student/ teacher contact ratios are efficient.
-Where necessary and appropriate the individual academies will reorganise the staffing resource to better meet the needs of the organisation.
+The Trust produces a 5 year budget plan based on future projected student numbers, known budget pressures and undertakes a regular review of staffing to ensure that student/teacher contact ratios are efficient.
+All Academies have implemented an integrated curriculum and financial planning (ICFP) element into their budget planning processes.
+Where necessary and appropriate, the individual Academies will reorganize the staffing resource to better meet the needs of the organization.